I Tried the Umaibo New Flavor Nori-Shio

 Ingredients and Nutrition Facts

-According to the ingredient list, the Japanese corn puff snack bar, Umaibo Nori-Shio consists of non-GMO corn, vegetable fat and oil, dried potato, dextrose, salt, Aosa seaweed, kombu powder, yeast extract powder, roasted laver (Yaki-Nori), spices, seasoning (amino acids), flavoring, and sweetener (sucralose).
+According to the lists pictured above, the Japanese corn puff stick, Umaibo Nori-Shio consists of non-GMO corn, vegetable oil, dried potato, dextrose, salt, Aosa seaweed, kombu powder, powdered yeast extract, Yaki-Nori, spices, seasoning (amino acids), flavoring, and sweetener (sucralose).

-Based on the nutrition facts, the Umaibo Norishio Flavor corn puff has 45 kcal per one bar (6 g) and contains 0.1 g salt equivalents.
+The corn puff snack Umaibo Norishio Flavor has 45 kcal per bag (6 grams) and uses 0.1 g salt equivalents.